-Which raises the nasty question of why the rock here is so unlike the long-gone surrounding rock.
+Which raises the nasty question of why the rock here endures while the rock once around it didn't.
 Now the geologists aren't much help.
-They suggest that this rock is unusually massive, with few of the joints that facilitate erosion.
+They suggest that the rock has few of the joints that facilitate erosion.
 Maybe so, but then the question is why the rock has so few joints.
 Pesky, pesky.

-Up close, the cetological surface vanishes.
+Up close, the cetological analogy loses its force.
 This is probably a good place to point out that the white stuff in the caves is the deadly poison known to the Aborigines as arangulta or arukwita.
 Really?
 Well, sort of really.

 Time to meet William Edward "Bill" Harney, who in 1958 was appointed "keeper" of the rock--the first ranger.
 He later wrote that before he arrived an old Aborigine he knew said, "When you get to my country you will know nothing.
 What about I come out there to tell you the story?"
 (See Harney, To Ayers Rock..., p.
 31.)